AnyaAven/pixly/plan.md

 ## S3 AWS

+### BUGS
+1. POSSIBLE FIX?: Could not access items in the bucket because the resource in the policy was only access the bucket not <bucket>/* <-- everything in the bucket

 Here's what I get back with 1 image uploaded directly to my pixly-anya bucket for pianos.jpg:

 ``` json